 Laura Richardson is a postdoctoral fellow with Rice University’s Program in Writing and Communication.
 She earned her BA from Vanderbilt in 2007 and her PhD in English from Rice in 2015.
 Laura has been teaching literature, writing, and film at Rice since 2013, and in 2016 she became a Resident Associate at Rice’s Lovett College.
 Laura’s areas of research include modernism, poetics, literary theory, contemporary literature, and science fiction.
 She is an avid reader and karaokist, as well as a budding soccer fan.

 Hector Urrutibeheity has a B.A. in English Literature from the National University of La Plata, Argentina, and a Ph.D. in Linguistics from Stanford University.
 He is a Professor Emeritus from Rice University, where he taught Spanish, Romance Linguistics, and foreign language methodology in Spanish and French.
 He also served as chairman of the Department of Hispanic Studies for 15 years.
-He is currently an adjunct professor of Spanish and French at the University of St. Thomas.
 He is the co-author of The Lexical Structure of Spanish, Mouton, The Hague, two college Spanish textbooks, Peldanos and Tierra del Feugo,and the French series entitled “Echelons.”
 He recently completed a book on French phonetics entitled La prononciation du français contemporain.

 Liz M. Weiman has trained thousands of individuals since the early 1990s in computer/digital software, and has additionally created instructional/technical manuals, e-learning modules, and Web content for Hewlett-Packard and other companies.
 Ms. Weiman is also the author of The Lawyer’s Guide to Concordance published in 2010 by the American Bar Association.
 In addition she served as a fiction reviewer for the Houston Chronicle and other national newspapers, and as senior editor of Southwest Art Magazine.
 She has worked as a journalist, editor, instructional designer, and technical writer.
 She is also a healing arts provider – Reiki master, Healing Touch energy worker, and Pranic healer, and additionally teaches classes on spirituality and self-development.
 Ms. Weiman, a Boston University graduate, provides private instruction on iPhone/iPad/Macs, Windows computers, and more.